bentman/PoSHTsToExcel/README.md

    This command retrieves the task sequence named "Task Sequence" using the `Get-CMTaskSequence` cmdlet and pipes it to the `Use-TsToExcel` script.
    The script generates an Excel document with the task sequence steps formatted for easy readability.

+   -Task Sequence by Name, output Excel to "C:\temp\TS.xlsx", sets all other parameters to default

     ```powershell
     Get-CMTaskSequence -Name "Task Sequence" | Use-TsToExcel -exportPath "C:\temp\TS.xlsx"
     ```
-    Task Sequence by Name, output Excel to "C:\temp\TS.xlsx", sets all other parameters to default
+   -Task Sequence by Package ID, will not show progress, disables collapsing groups, & prevents showing Excel when done

     ```powershell
     Get-CMTaskSequence -PackageID "ABC123" | Use-TsToExcel -exportPath "C:\temp\TS.xlsx" -HideProgress $true -Macro $false -Show $false
     ```
-    Task Sequence by Package ID, will not show progress, disables collapsing groups, & prevents showing Excel when done

 5. Alternatively, you can use the script with an exported task sequence XML: